-Membranous nephropathy is a disease in which the small blood vessels in the kidney (glomeruli), which filter wastes from the blood, become inflamed and thickened.
+Membranous nephropathy (MEM-bruh-nus nuh-FROP-uh-thee) occurs when the small blood vessels in the kidney (glomeruli), which filter wastes from the blood, become inflamed and thickened.
 As a result, proteins leak from the damaged blood vessels into the urine (proteinuria).
-For many, the loss of these proteins eventually causes some signs and symptoms known as nephrotic syndrome.
+For many, loss of these proteins eventually causes signs and symptoms known as nephrotic syndrome.

-In mild cases, the disease often gets better on its own, without any treatment (remission).
-As the level of protein leakage increases, so does the risk of long-lasting damage.
-In many people (as many as 40 percent), the disease ultimately leads to kidney failure.
+In mild cases, membranous nephropathy may get better on its own, without any treatment.
+As protein leakage increases, so does the risk of long-term kidney damage.
+In many, the disease ultimately leads to kidney failure.
 There's no absolute cure for membranous nephropathy, but successful treatment can lead to remission of proteinuria and a good long-term outlook.

-Membranous nephropathy usually develops gradually, so people often don't notice anything wrong.
-As you lose more protein from your blood, you may notice swelling in your legs and ankles and weight gain from excess fluid.
-Some people experience lots of swelling from the very beginning of the disease.
-Most people do not have any severe symptoms until their kidney disease is advanced.
-Signs and symptoms include:
+Membranous nephropathy usually develops gradually, so you may not suspect that anything is wrong.
+As you lose protein from your blood, swelling in your legs and ankles and weight gain from excess fluid can occur.
+Some people experience lots of swelling from the very beginning of the disease, and others may not have any severe symptoms until they have advanced kidney disease.

 - Swelling in the legs and ankles